kibet-gilbert/Installing-Augustus-with-manual-bamtools-installation/README.md

 By:
 LIBS = $(BAMTOOLS)/lib/libbamtools.a -lz

+To save and go back to terminal use (in command mode by esc key) ":wq"

 Congratulations!!!
 You are finally ready to compile Augustus.
 Get back to the “augustus-3.3.1” directory and type “make”